Jaber III Al-Ahmad Al-Jaber Al-Sabah, 13th Ruler and 3rd Emir of Kuwait

 Jaber had one full-sibling, a sister Sheikha Badriya Al-Ahmad.
 His prominent half-siblings include:

 Jaber’s father Ahmad Al-Jaber Al-Sabah had a prominent role in his upbringing.
 Ahmad was open-minded and was interested in culture and education.
-Jaber was educated at the Al-Mubarakiya School which was established in 1911 as one of Kuwait’s first modern educational institutions, and the Ahmadiyya School, established in 1921, another of Kuwait’s first modern educational institutions.
+Jaber was educated at the Al-Mubarakiya School, established in 1911 as one of Kuwait’s first modern educational institutions, and the Ahmadiyya School, established in 1921, another of Kuwait’s first modern educational institutions.
 He also received private instruction in religion, Arabic language and literature, the English language, and the sciences.
-After he completed his education, Jaber’s father allowed him to travel so he could learn about the culture and conditions of other people.
-The first of Jaber’s 51 children (he had 22 sons and 29 daughters) was born in 1945 and so he married the first of his 20 wives sometime in the early 1940s.
+After he completed his education, Jaber’s father allowed him to travel to learn about the culture and conditions of other people.
+The first of Jaber’s 51 children (he had 22 sons and 29 daughters) was born in 1945.
+He married the first of his 20 wives sometime in the early 1940s.
 For information on his family, see Royal Ark: Kuwait – Al-Sabah Genealogy.

 Embed from Getty Images